tgirke/GEN242/content/en/tutorials/linux/linux.md

 * `:set mouse=n`: enables mouse support and `: set mouse-=n` disables it
 * `:set mouse=a`: enables mouse support and `: set mouse-=a` disables it.
 The `a` option applies it to all vim modes, which sometimes results in unexpected behavior.
 For some users the `n` option may be more suitable.
 To enable mouse support by default, add set mouse=n to Nvim’s config file located in a user’s home under ~/.config/nvim/init.vim.
 * `:h nvim-R`: opens nvim-R's user manual; navigation works the same as for any Vim/Nvim help document
+* `:set spell`: turns on spell checking, or `set nospell` to turn it off.
+Misspelled works are highlighted.
+To get spell suggestions, place the cursor on a misspelled word and then press `z=`.
+Suggestions can be accepted by the given numbers and then pressing `Enter`.
+To jump to next or previous misspelled word, use use `]s` and `[s`, respectively.
 * `:Rhelp fct_name`: opens help for a function from nvim's command mode with text completion support
 * `Ctrl-s and Ctrl-x`: freezes/unfreezes vim (some systems)